BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Assets.md

    * #4: [Sam Gets Rigorous about Resilience (SSKR Permit)](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Assets.md#4-sam-gets-rigorous-about-resilience-sskr-permit)
    * #5: [Sam Promotes a Partner (Multi-Permit)](https://github.com/BlockchainCommons/Gordian/blob/master/Docs/Envelope-Use-Cases-Assets.md#5-sam-promotes-a-partner-multi-permit)

-## Part One: Simple Storage of Secrets
+## Part One: Self-Sovereign Storage of Secrets

 This first set of progressive use cases demonstrates how to store secret information, how to improve resilience with metadata, how to improve privacy with salting, and how to improve security with wrapped encryption.